-Sitting aboard tour platform, bobbing in the stream, romance was in the air.
+Sitting aboard our platform, bobbing in the river, romance was in the air.
 Every so often, a canoe would approach the deck and bring our next course.
 The only sounds were the gentle clank of lanterns on poles, the lapping of the water and the occasional snort of hippos (that we had fun spotting).

 My pork was really tender and the mash was perfectly smooth.
 Accompanied by several glasses of sparkling wine, it was pitch perfect.
 I had to make sure I didn’t have too much wine, it wouldn’t be great to tipsily topple off the sampan, or need a bathroom break!

 I suppose the one thing I would change would be the timing of the meal.
 I would go a bit earlier in the day.
 We took to the river after dark so as well as the romance in the air, there was LOTS of buzzing insects.
 Our lanterns were the only lights around and so we attracted quite the menagerie.
 You’ll need your full mosquito protection for this one once the sun has gone down (long sleeves, 50% deet etc).

 However, the timing of the meal was entirely our own decision, It meant we could indulge in a sunset cruise.

 Check out the Tongabezi tour to Livingstone Island and the Devil’s Pool, Victoria Falls